 T. Cam button allowed.

 A. Any aftermarket hydraulic or solid cam allowed.
-If Cam lift is over .450 there is a 25lb penalty.

 B. Adjustable cam gear allowed.